 TGah editor: modify the nth paragraph of 8.2.4.1.1 General as shown:

-The Next TWT Present field is 1 bit in length and is set to 1 if the Next TWT field is present in the frame.
+The Next TWT Info/Suspend Duration Present field is 1 bit in length and is set to 1 if the Next TWT Info/Suspend Duration field is present in the frame.
 Otherwise, it is set to 0.

 8.3.1.21 TACK frame format